Alvi-Rahman/Supershop_Management_System/README.md

 In this simple site the role of the admin is to add different `categories` and the `products` for End Users.

+* At first, Admin can log in to the admin panel from `(http://127.0.0.1:8000/supershop_admin)` url.
+* Then providing the username and password he can Login to the Custom Admin Panel for adding different products and categories.
+* The admin `Home` is basically a blank page at this stage while we need to bring focus to the `Navbar`
+* The Navbar Has 3 Links (`Home` `Category` `Product`) and a logout button.
+* Undoubtedly, the logout button Logs the User out of the panel.
+* Similarly, The `Home` link redirects the user to the Home page of Admin Panel.

+The other Two links `Product` and `Category` has the most important feature in this case.

+-   ### Category

+    The Category Page has two tabs that are `Add a Category` and `View Category`.

+    - From `Add a Category` panel you can add each category of products under which different products might be available.
+    - Similarly from `View Category` panel you can view all the categories that have been added so far by the admin.
+        - From this page(`View Category`) you can `Edit` and/or `Delete` the relevant information of each of the category that you have adde d so far as an admin.